ATIC-Yugandhar/cis-eks-kyverno/opentofu/noncompliant/README.md

 - No Kubernetes network policies present

 ## Purpose
-This stack is used to demonstrate that Kyverno JSON policies can detect and fail noncompliant infrastructure at the Terraform plan stage.
+This stack is used to demonstrate that Kyverno JSON policies can detect and fail noncompliant infrastructure at the OpenTofu/Terraform plan stage.

 ---